When you create a sales transaction in QuickBooks, you are required to map each line of the transaction to a QuickBooks

 Each event ticket must be mapped to an item.
 Feel free to map multiple tickets to the same item or create a unique item for each ticket.
 It's up to you and your accountant as to how much detail you'd like to track.

 Perhaps you want to track sponsor tickets to a different item than regular member tickets?
-Or perhaps you want to track this year's annual meeting to a different item (and therefore different GL code) than last year's.
+Or perhaps you want to track this year's annual meeting to a different item (and therefore a different GL code) than last year's.

 The good news is that once decide what business rules you'd like the event and corresponding tickets to follow and map the tickets to their appropriate items, Novi will take care of the rest.
 All of your event registrations will be mapped correctly.

 Each dues rule is also mapped to an item.
 This allows your association to track things like new vs renewing members differently in your accounting system or have different items for each member type.